Suggested links

 Another notable risk with crystal meth use is that the synthetic opioid fentanyl is often mixed into meth, usually without the user’s knowledge.
 Fentanyl is an extremely potent and highly addictive opioid that can easily lead to overdose and death.

-Seeking treatment for meth use as soon as possible can help you or your family member avoid many of these potentially dangerous side effects.
+Seeking treatment for crystal meth use as soon as possible can help you or your family member avoid many of these potentially dangerous side effects.

-The Short-Term Effects of Meth Use
+Short-Term Effects of Meth Use

 • High blood pressure